ESA and Physalia Collaboration

 Number of Fisher Scoring iterations: 7

-For the predictor variable CCU
+For the predictor variable CCU:

 The estimate is -3.051.

-, the log odds of the response variable decreases by 3.051, holding all other predictors constant.
+This means that for every one unit increase in CCU, the log odds of the response variable decreases by 3.051, holding all other predictors constant.

 Call: